samcrow/Clock-E-Process/README.md

 Android applications.
 Java is the primary language used for Android development, and all team members have experience with it.

-### Web service ###

-The web service component will use an existing database management system to store information.

-TODO: More detail

 ### Version control ###

 The project will use Git for version control, with central repositories hosted using on github.com.